hydeenoble/mb-take-home/README.md

 > Repeat steps 3, 5 and 6 from the `Setup Instruction` section.

 > TIP: You need a tunnel to connect to your database (during migration).
-You can run the command below ot ensure connection:
+You can run the command below to ensure connection:

 ```bash
 npx sst tunnel --stage stage
 ```

-Deploy to `stage` stage
+### Deploy to `stage` stage

 ```bash
 npx sst deploy --stage stage